aaditkamat/plan-it-right/docs/UserGuide.md

     Note: The user guide has been written primarily from the point of view of Google Chrome users

-1. Access the website by typing the following URL in the address bar: https://planitright.herokuapp.com
+1. Access the website locally by running the web app locally <sup>1</sup> using `npm start` and typing `localhost:3000` in the
+    address bar.
     <p><img src="../public/images/screenshots/first_point.jpg"></p>

 2. Click on the lock symbol (indicating that the website runs on HTTPS and the connection is secure) and select